Anushree25forpython/Anushree25forpython/README.md

 ### Hi there 👋

-- 🔭 I’m currently with Coral exploring the sports and betting world of the United Kingdom
+- 🔭 I’m currently with Coral-Enatin exploring the sports and betting world of the United Kingdom
-- 🌱 Have working knowledge of power BI, SQL, Tableau, MATLAB, Machine learning and Deep learning concepts
+- 🌱 Have working knowledge of power BI, SQL, Python, MATLAB, Machine learning and Deep learning concepts
 - 👯 I’m looking for analytics, data science and artificial intelligence roles
 - 🤔 I’m looking for help with any of the above
 - 💬 Ask me about the right blend of left creative and right analytical brain